julienXX/clj-slack/README.md

 Your need to create a connection map like ```{:api-url "https://slack.com/api" :token "YOUR TOKEN"}``` and pass it as the first argument of every functions in clj-slack.
 Of course you can change api-url for debugging or testing purposes.

+You can pass (clj-http)[https://github.com/dakrone/clj-http] options in the connection map if needed.

 clj-slack will throw an Exception if the connection map you're trying to use is not valid.

 Example: